Web Audio

 To provide users with sophisticated audio features, you must learn to modulate source data into decoded audio data using XMLHttpRequest, and create an instance of the AudioContext interface:

-1. To load source audio data:
+1. To load source audio data, follow these steps:

 1. Load a source audio file using XMLHttpRequest.
 Set the responseType to arraybuffer to receive binary response: